Giwan/mytoori-blog/src/posts/2018-01-05-vscode-debugging/2018-01-05-vscode-debugging.md

 date: "2018-01-05"
 author: "Giwan Persaud"
 title: "Debugging with Visual Studio Code"
-summary: "A short article on how debugging works with visual studio code.
-It's especially useful when debugging server side projects like NodeJS."
 image: ""
+published: true
 ---

+A short article on how debugging works with visual studio code.
+It's especially useful when debugging server side projects like NodeJS.
 VSCode has this nifty feature that allows breakpoints to be set in the editor while building the front-end in the chrome browser.

 Before getting started, you'll need to install the `debugger for Chrome` extension